 - The school is built into the side of a hill and is on many levels, which makes accessibility for wheelchair users difficult. - Wheelchair access is only possible through the main entrance where there is a disabled toilet.
-Due to the relief of the site steep gradients are encountered throughout.

-- Any pupils in a wheelchair would have to be located in a designated room to the ground floor where access is available.
-There is no lift provision. - We access support from the LA, (Local Authority) through EMTAS, for children who are learning English as an additional language, (EAL) as required, to support our children and families. - We also enter a group of our EAL pupils each year to sit English Speaking Board qualifications.
-They are always most successful, having been ably supported by school staff and Mrs Jackson. - Our EAL families are also supported weekly through EMTAS.
-Mrs Jackson holds a weekly language workshop for parents.
+Due to the relief of the site steep gradients are encountered throughout. - Any pupils in a wheelchair would have to be located in a designated room to the ground floor where access is available.
+There is no lift provision. - We access support from the LA, (Local Authority) through EMTAS, for children who are learning English as an additional language, (EAL) as required, to support our children and families. - Our EAL pupils may be able to access a range of English Speaking Board qualifications.
+They are always most successful, having been ably supported by school staff and Mrs Jackson.
+We are also recognised as being, "A School of Sanctuary".